 Marathon is an open source test automation framework which is designed to test Java-based GUI applications.
 This tool is mainly intended for acceptance testing.

 It allows you to record and replay the tests and generate test reports as well.
 You should use Marathon if you are testing a small project and if your application screen size is limited to 10 screens.

 Note: Marathon ITE is a successor to Marathon which allows you to come up with resilient test suites for large and complex projects.
 However, it is a licensed tool.
 But you can check for its free trial.

 Visit Marathon Website here

 Httest is used to implement all types of Http-based tests.
 It offers a range of Http based functionalities.
-It allows testing the complex scenarios very effectively.
+It allows testing of complex scenarios very effectively.

 Visit httest Website here